Eugen Filotti

 Eugen Filotti (July 28 (July 17 O.S.)
 1896 – June 1, 1975) was a Romanian diplomat, journalist and writer.
 As a diplomat he worked at the League of Nations in Geneva and then as minister plenipotentiary in Turkey, Greece, Bulgaria, and Hungary.
 As minister plenipotentiary to Budapest he issued transit visas for Jews during the Holocaust.
 He was secretary general of the Ministry of Foreign Affairs in 1944–1945.
-As writer he published several translations of literary works.
+As a writer he published several translations of literary works.

 Youth

 Eugen Filotti was born in Bucharest, Romania.
 His father, Nicolae Filotti was a military pharmacist, having the rank of lieutenant and his mother, Aurelia Filotti (née Felix) was the daughter of doctor Iacob Felix.
 He was the second child of the family, having a brother Mircea Filotti, his elder by four years.
 Nicolae Filotti died of tuberculosis when Eugen Filotti was only 2 years old and his mother had to struggle to raise her two sons with the small resources provided by her husband's pension.

-In 1902–1906 Eugen Filotti attended the Cuibul cu barză school, on Ştirbei Vodă Street, in Bucharest and thereafter, from 1906 to 1914 Gheorghe Lazăr High School in Bucharest.
+In 1902–1906 Eugen Filotti attended the Cuibul cu barză school, on Știrbei Vodă Street, in Bucharest and thereafter, from 1906 to 1914 Gheorghe Lazăr High School in Bucharest.
 In 1913, while still in high school, he started working for various newspapers, writing articles about foreign news.

 In 1914 he started studying pharmacy at the Bucharest University of Medicine, attending courses for two years.
 When Romania entered World War I in 1916, he was forced to interrupt his studies, being conscripted as lieutenant and assigned as pharmacist to the army medical staff of the front line.
 After the retreat of the Romanian troops to Moldavia, he was transferred to the medical units of the Trotuș Valley front.
 After the war, he gave up his pharmacy studies and attended the Law School of the University of Bucharest, obtaining his degree in 1922.
 While in university, he continued his journalistic activities, writing articles for several newspapers and magazines.